There are seven nationally accredited institutions at a higher educational level in Iceland providing various programmes at different levels:

 Bifröst University was founded in Reykjavík Iceland in 1918 on the model of Ruskin College, Oxford.

-The Iceland Academy of the Arts provides higher education in fine arts, theatre, dance , music, design, architecture and art education.
+The Iceland University of the Arts provides higher education in fine arts, theatre, dance , music, design, architecture and art education.

 Reykjavik University's (RU) subjects in research and teaching are science and engineering, computer science, business, and law.